csakilan/CS4337Proj2/devlog.md

 I also canged teh find_exist method to have both verification and generation so that in generation, it validates the mzze, fidns the start, and calls search path and again checks the end position.

 This is the essence of what I have added, everythign should work now, but I will be checking further and working on this later after looking through all the requirements.

+LOG ENTRY 6 12/08/2025 11:30 AM:

+I looked thorugh the sampple-run.txt and I treid to make my displayed output match as close as I can to the sample-run.txt output and I think I got there